Munitionettes: The Women Who Stepped Up to Build Munitions During World War I

 Nine female soccer players sitting on wooden bleachers

 The most popular form of entertainment was football.
-Without men, the introduction of women’s football was met with fanfare from both workers and the general public.
-There was even a tournament, the Munitionettes’ Cup, that occurred in the northeast between different munitions teams during 1917-1918.
+Without men, the introduction of women’s football was met with fanfare from workers and the public.
+There was even a tournament – the Munitionettes’ Cup – that took place in the northeast between different munitions teams during the 1917-18 season.

 Fueling the women’s suffrage movement